grammyjs/stateless-question/README.md

 ### Additional State

 When your question is specific for a certain topic then you can use the `additionalState` to remember that stateless with the message.
-For example when you want to know in which room an event is happening you can set the event as additionalState.
+For example when you want to know in which room an event is happening you can set the event as `additionalState`.
 This also helpful when working with [telegraf-inline-menu](https://github.com/EdJoPaTo/telegraf-inline-menu) to store the path to return the menu to.

 ```js